esosaoh/Playlifts/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
+3. Ensure your code is formatted (we use `black` for backend and `prettier` for frontend)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch
-5. Open a Pull Request
+6. Open a Pull Request

 ## License